 Some popular ways to enjoy sweet potatoes include:

-- Sweet potato chips: Peeled, thinly sliced, and baked or fried.
+- Sweet potato chips: Peeled, thinly sliced, and baked.

-- Sweet potato fries: Peeled, cut into wedges or matchsticks, and baked or fried.
+- Sweet potato fries: Peeled, cut into wedges or matchsticks, and baked.

 - Sweet potato toast: Cut into thin slices, toasted, and topped with ingredients like nut butter or avocado.